-Many artists use masking tape to create hard edges in acrylic painting.
-Hard-edged geometric abstraction often relies on the precision that a masked edge can give you, and other artists find a strong straight edge in just part of their painting can set off the other, more painterly areas of the work.
+When it comes to creating hard edges in acrylic painting, a roll of Masking tape can prove invaluable.
+Hard-edged geometric abstraction often relies on the precision that a masked edge can give you, and a strong straight edge in an area of a painting can set off more painterly passages within a composition.
 If you’ve tried using masking tape, had paint seep under it and given up because it didn’t seem to work – here is a technique that might solve the problems you were having and make the method work for you.

 How to Paint Hard Edges Using Masking Tape